MNA's Environmental Education Fund

 MNA announces the availability of $500 grants for field trips to natural areas for the 2019-2020 school year.
 These grants are intended to assist teachers in developing fun, educational, and hands-on field trips for teaching students about the natural environment.
 Funds can be used to cover bus transportation, program and entry fees, and/or educational supplies for field trips to eligible natural areas, including MNA nature sanctuaries, local nature centers, state parks, or other conservation lands.
 MNA is especially interested in supporting schools with limited access and ability to visit natural areas.

-Application deadlines are Wednesday, September 11 for 2019 Fall Trips and Friday, February 28 for 2020 Spring Trips.
+Application period for 2019 Fall Trips is NOW CLOSED.
+The next application deadline is Friday, February 28 for 2020 Spring Trips.

 - Use our online application form by clicking here.
 (You may want to download the application found below to prepare your answers before completing the online form.)